New Zealand DC class locomotive: Liveries

-In addition, DC4093 wore a special one-off "Kiwi Lager" livery to go with the Kiwi Lager Ski Express train, and DC4346 was one of two locomotives to wear a brown with yellow ends "Tasman Forestry" livery.
+In addition, DC4093 wore a special one-off "Kiwi Lager" livery to go with the Kiwi Lager Ski Express passenger train, and DC4346 was one of two locomotives to wear a brown with yellow ends "Tasman Forestry" livery.

 DCP subclass

 The DCP sub-class was established in 2002 to differentiate locomotives owned by Tranz Scenic 2001 Ltd, which was the long-distance passenger business split from Tranz Rail as part of a restructuring.
 The classification was to distinguish between DC class locomotives owned by Tranz Scenic and from those owned by Tranz Rail Ltd. The DCP classification was retained on these locomotives after the purchase of Tranz Scenic by Toll NZ in 2004 and continues to be used by KiwiRail.
-Further units since received the classification, though it then referred to those DC locomotives that were fitted with bogie retention wire ropes to stop the bogies falling off in derailments, rather than locomotives dedicated to passenger workings.
+Further locomotives since received the classification, though it then referred to those DC locomotives that were fitted with bogie retention wire ropes to stop the bogies falling off in derailments, rather than locomotives dedicated to passenger workings.
 The practice of reclassifying has now been abandoned by KiwiRail, though most DCs, including all those previously used on Auckland commuter services, have received the bogie ropes.

 Upgrades

 DC Micro

 In May 1988, trials were carried out using GE's BrightStar control system on DC4588 and DC4939, which were unsuccessful.
-In November 1988, DC4588 was fitted with the ZTR Control Systems wheel-slip system, from Canada.
+In November 1988, DC4588 was fitted with the ZTR Control Systems wheel-slip system from Canada.
 The system substantially enhanced traction on the bogies, maximising traction potential.
 DC4628 followed in December 1988 and was also a success.
 Over the next 10 years, 64 DC class locomotives had ZTR fitted.